 Internal Static Call

-Trap of the day : one of the calls in bar() will generate a ‘Non-static method a::foo() cannot be called statically’ error.
+Trap of the day: one of the calls in bar() generates a ‘Non-static method a::foo() cannot be called statically’ error.

 Which one?
 It is the d::foo().
 All other calls are made within the C class : internal calls may use static or normal syntax, while external calls must use the correct call syntax.
 This allows calls like ‘parent::__construct()’.